Marie Curie's Blooming Great Tea Party

 The Blooming Great Tea Party was started in 2008 by the Marie Curie charity.
 It's the charity's second biggest annual fundraising campaign, only beaten by its Great Daffodil Appeal.

 The Blooming Great Tea Party takes place every year in the spring or summer.
 Members of the public host a tea party in their house, garden, or other suitable location.
 Based on the tea parties of Victorian and Edwardian Britain, hosts prepare classic tea accompaniments like cucumber or tomatoes sandwiches, cake slices, biscuits and scones.
 Marie Curie also prepares and distributes other recipes.

 History

 The first Blooming Great Tea Party was held in 2008.
 Unusually, instead of beginning in a single location, parties happened across the community fundraising areas of Marie Curie.
 Over the years, tea parties have spread to even more areas across the UK, with around 5,000 parties hosted annually.

 Key facts

 For 2015, Marie Curie is hoping that 6,000 parties will be hosted and, since the parties began in 2008, they have raised over £4 million for the charity.

-Many celebrities have supported the event, and for 2015 the campaign is being supported by Mel Giedroyc, just as it was 2014.
+Many celebrities have supported the event, and for 2015 the campaign is being supported by Mel Giedroyc, just as it was in 2014.